mikezm/threatconnect-python-api/README.md

 # Overview
 -----------
+This is an unofficial app built to facilitate API requests to the ThreatConnect platform.
+Developers looking to build Python apps for the ThreatConnect platform should consider using [TCEX](https://github.com/ThreatConnect-Inc/tcex) as the officially supported framework.

-The following Python script is an example that can be used to test connectivity to ThreatConnect’s API.
+The following Python script is an example that can be used to test connectivity to ThreatConnect’s API and simple requests.

 # Setting up the app
 -------